 I must say I'm extremely grateful for Angela's time & advice.
 I now have 100% quality on all channels on all 5 TVs in the house.
 Not only that, but it also saved me a considerable sum of money and, I suspect, a lot of frustration that would have ensued had I followed my initial plan.

 I've already recommended you to a friend of mine who was also pleased with the service he received -

 Many thanks, indeed.
 Best regards

 When I asked for your advice a couple of weeks ago you could of told me and sold me anything.
 You did not.
-Before ripping all the coax out of all the rooms I thought I would first try quality cons and a for way splitter with F cons.
-I phoned my order on friday 4.30pm and was told I would receive it within a week.
+Before ripping all the coax out of all the rooms I thought I would first try quality cons and a four way splitter with F cons.
+I phoned my order on friday 4.30pm and was told I would receive it early the following week.
 Cool.
 Got up saturday morning and there it was.
 Postman must of wet bed as he usually comes around 1pm.
 Now lets not forget this is Jan and the country is covered in snow you must be related to that fat bearded bloke in the red outfit, anyway thanks for the advice, all TV's are working fine.
 We can all get back to ignoring each other.
 ATV you are tops and your site is informative and so funny.
 C Ingham.

 Selection of customer feedback on this page :